tobiasackels/ackels-lab/content/home/welcome.md

 </div>

 <div style="text-align:justify">
-Understanding how this spatial information is used by mammals to navigate their environment on the cellular, circuit and behavioral level constitutes one of the primary research question of the lab.
+Understanding how this spatial information is used by mammals to navigate their environment on the cellular, circuit and behavioral level constitutes one of the primary research questions of the lab.
 <p>

 For further reading, please take a look at: [Ackels <em>et al.</em>, 2021](https://doi.org/10.1038/s41586-021-03514-2); [Marin <em>et al.</em>, 2021](https://doi.org/10.1007/s00441-020-03395-3); [Ackels, 2022](https://doi.org/10.1515/nf-2022-0006)